Geralt1983/Work-OS/replit.md

 - Recommends promotions based on priority/age
 - Surfaces tasks that may need to be deleted/archived

-## ClickUp Sync

-The system automatically syncs completed tasks from ClickUp every 15 minutes to ensure metrics stay accurate even when tasks are completed directly in ClickUp (not through Work OS chat).

-**How it works:**
-- Background sync runs every 15 minutes
-- Fetches tasks completed today from ClickUp
-- Compares against what's already logged in Work OS
-- Adds any missing completions to the daily log
-- Updates client memory and metrics accordingly

-**Manual sync:**
-- Use `sync_clickup_completions` tool in chat
-- Or call POST `/api/sync` endpoint
-- Check sync status via GET `/api/sync/status`

 ## System Architecture

 ### Frontend Architecture